 Unfortunately, more than half the beverages Americans drink are sweetened.
 That’s a LOT of extra calories.* Let’s put this into real numbers: researchers at the Children’s Hospital in Boston calculate that drinking just one 12-ounce sugar-sweetened beverage a day – averaging only 140 calories – can lead to a one pound weight gain every three to four weeks!!

 To help you enjoy the sweet drinks you love – where the only thing extra is great taste – I created two entire chapters of sweet sippers for my book Eat What You Love.
 From cold to hot, to smoothies and even, sensational sinless shakes, I got you covered.
-Here I offer you TWO GREAT DRINKS TO TRY.
-The first is a sweet rendition of the Southern specialty – SOUTHERN SWEET TEA.
-Cold, and even more refreshing when made without the excess sugar, it’s a sweet summer must-have.
+Here is a favorite!

 FROSTY CARAMEL FRAPPE